The Florida teen who was 'infatuated' with Columbine and made threats as she went to Colorado is now dead

-An armed teenager whose threats forced the closure of almost 20 school districts in Colorado has been found dead, a law enforcement official told CNN.
+An armed teenager whose threats forced the closure of 19 school districts in Colorado was found dead from an apparent self-inflicted gunshot wound, authorities said.

-Sol Pais, an 18-year-old high school senior from Florida, was found dead Wednesday morning, the law enforcement official said.
+She apparently killed herself with a pump-action shotgun she purchased after arriving in Colorado, he said.
+Mount Evans, which is part of a national recreation area, is about 60 miles west of Denver.

+Phillips and Jefferson County Sheriff Jeff Shrader said investigators don't think Pais got onto the grounds of Columbine High School in Littleton or any other school.

-Pais made "credible" -- but not specific -- threats after traveling from Miami to Denver on Monday night, said Dean Phillips, the special agent in charge of the Denver FBI office.
+Pais had made "credible," but not specific, threats before and after traveling from Miami to Denver on Monday night, Phillips said.

+She also raised suspicions by purchasing one-way plane tickets for April 15, 16 and 17, the agent said.
+Police in Florida contacted the Miami FBI office, which alerted the Denver office, Phillips said.

-After Pais arrived in Colorado, she immediately went to a store and bought a pump-action shotgun and ammunition, the FBI said.
+After Pais arrived in Colorado, she immediately went to a store in Littleton and bought the shotgun and ammunition, authorities said.

+Phillips said he didn't know why Pais went to Mount Evans.
+The driver of a rideshare or some other vehicle dropped her off there, he said, and later helped police pinpoint the location.

 Pais was considered a threat to the community and schools, but there was no information on any specific threat to a particular place, Phillips said.